The Best Tips for Cooking Fish at Home According to a Lifelong Fishmonger

 Despite this, cooking fish at home isn’t as difficult as it seems.
 Joe Gurrera knows this—he’s been doing it all his life as a fishmonger and owner of Citarella, a New York-based chain of fresh fish markets that has been around since 1912.
 He’s even written a bible on the subject, aptly titled Joe Knows Fish.
 Gurrera wants cooking seafood to be less nerve wracking.
 “I want people to enjoy perfectly cooked seafood and love it as much as I do,” he says.

 Luckily, doing so at home is not as difficult as it may seem.
 You can even use a toaster oven!
 So whether you’re curious about how to achieve perfectly crispy skin on a whole fish or how long to to keep fish on the grill, Gurrera has the wisdom to bestow.
 Here are his insights, passed on to you:

-In terms of whole fish to use, he cited Mediterranean branzino as a great option, but doesn’t forego what he described as the “underrated” porgy.
+In terms of whole fish to use, he cites Mediterranean branzino as a great option, but doesn’t forego what he describes as the “underrated” porgy.
 Florida favorite, pompanos, also fare well cooked whole on the grill.
 If you wanted to get even fancier, whole fish can be cooked with lemons or banana leaves to imbue unique flavors right into the meat.

 And keep it simple—olive oil, salt, and pepper is really all you need.
 Fresh seafood can sing for itself when cooked correctly.